 The blue-ringed octopus feed typically on shrimps and small crabs.

-They are also opportunistic feeders as they also tend to take advantage of small-sized injured fish if they can catch them.
+They are also opportunistic feeders as they take advantage of small-sized injured fish if they can catch them.

-The blue-ringed octopus kills its prey by pouncing on it, seizing it with its tentacles (arms), and pulling it as fast as it can toward its mouth.
+The blue-ringed octopus kills its prey by pouncing on it, seizing it with its tentacles (arms), and pulling it as fast as possible toward its mouth.

 It has a horny beak which it uses to pierce through the hard shrimp or crab exoskeleton, releasing its harsh venom.

-The octopus venom paralyzes the muscles needed for movement, which eventually kills the prey.
+The octopus venom paralyzes the muscles needed for movement, eventually killing the prey.

 Reproduction